• Skip to primary navigation

 🍴 Serving suggestions

-The frangipane mince pies are a great addition to any festive buffet, bake sale, or Christmas party, alongside air fryer sausage rolls, chocolate orange tiffin, Christmas fairy cakes, and cranberry white chocolate blondies.
+The frangipane mince pies are a great addition to any festive buffet, bake sale, or Christmas party, along with air fryer sausage rolls, chocolate orange tiffin, Christmas fairy cakes, and cranberry white chocolate blondies.

 Almond topped mince pies on a wire rack.